ModelEarth/community/README.md

 1. Development using output from the [USEEIO API](https://github.com/usepa/useeio_api/wiki/Use-the-API).
 Static CSV files will be generated.

 2. Detailed [Goods & Services Report](samples/dataset) for each community listing environmental impact of production choices.
-Pull samples from [EPA API](https://github.com/usepa/useeio_api/wiki/Use-the-API).

 3. [Maps of products and industries](samples/maps), distribution hubs and lists of items (recycling) collected at each hub.